shivammathur/setup-php/README.md

 ## :tada: PHP Support

-On all supported OS/Platforms the following PHP versions are supported as per the runner.
+On all supported OS/Platforms the following PHP versions can be set up as per the runner.

 - PHP 5.3 to PHP 8.3 on GitHub-hosted runners.
 - PHP 5.6 to PHP 8.3 on self-hosted runners.